 E-mail is to be treated in the same fashion as records in other formats and should follow the same retention schedule.
 Records in private e-mail accounts used to conduct public business are subject to disclosure, and all employees or representatives of the OPWC are instructed to retain their e-mails that relate to public business and to copy them to the business e-mail accounts.

-It is strongly recommended that Natural Resources Assistance Councils retain those documents pertaining to a specific program year’s slate of projects for a period of two years after the recommendations are forwarded to OPWC.
-This includes unfunded applications, meeting minutes, and any other documentation related to a particular program year.
+It is strongly recommended that a Natural Resource Assistance Council retain those documents pertaining to a specific program year’s slate of projects for a period of two years after the recommendations are forwarded to OPWC.
+This includes unfunded applications, district minutes, and any other documentation related to a particular program year not included as part of the electronic record in WorksWise.

 The Request to Proceed is required for all land acquisition activities which must be completed within one year of the project agreement date.
 At least 30 days prior to closing, the applicant must include proposed deed restrictions, purchase contract, Appraisal Report, and title insurance binder or commitment for title.
 If using the pre-closing option, there must also be a closing protection letter and signed escrow agreement.
 Should title work disclose information that could compromise conservation value, at the OPWC Director's discretion, the project application will be returned to the NRAC for review.